tectonic-typesetting/tectonic/docs/src/howto/auctex-setup/index.md

-We need to set the `TeX-check-TeX` variable to `nil` since AucTeX will try to find a traditional distibution like `TeXLive` or others, and will fail since Tectonic doesn't meet it's criteria.
+We need to set the `TeX-check-TeX` variable to `nil` since AucTeX will try to find a traditional distibution like `TeXLive` or others, and will fail since Tectonic doesn’t meet its criteria.

-Additionally, we should also set `TeX-process-asynchronous` to `t`, so that running Tectonic in watch mode doesn't hang up Emacs.
+Additionally, we should also set `TeX-process-asynchronous` to `t`, so that running Tectonic in watch mode doesn’t hang up Emacs.

-We'll also just ensure that the `TeX-engine` is set to `default`.
+We’ll also just ensure that the `TeX-engine` is set to `default`.

 ```lisp
 (setq TeX-process-asynchronous t